kumuluz/kumuluzee-samples/kumuluzee-openapi/README.md

 </dependency>
 ```

-In case you want to disable OpenAPI during runtime you can set the following property:
+In case you want to disable OpenAPI you can set the following property:

 ```yaml
 kumuluzee: